 Following the 2003 campaign, he was named NFCA Division II South Region Coach of the Year.
 Long has also served as the president of the MACJC Softball Coaches Association since 2003.

-After attending Northeast as a student and working as a manager/trainer on the baseball team, Long of New Albany returned to Booneville in the spring of 1997 to complete an internship through the University of Mississippi.
+After attending Northeast as a student and working as a manager on the baseball team, Long returned to Booneville in the spring of 1997 to complete an internship through the University of Mississippi (Ole Miss).

-He joined the Northeast family full time that summer as the director of the college’s commercial-style health and fitness center, which he planned and developed, and an assistant director of student activities.
+He joined the Northeast family full time that summer as the director of the college’s health and fitness center, which he planned and developed, and as assistant director of student activities.

 Since then, Long has become an instrumental member of the Northeast athletic family, helping turn the Tiger softball program into a perennial powerhouse.

-Prior to coming to Northeast, Long earned a bachelor’s degree in exercise science and leisure management (ESLM) from the University of Mississippi.
+Prior to coming to Northeast, Long earned a bachelor’s degree in exercise science and leisure management (ESLM) from the Ole Miss.

-He was named the ESLM undergraduate of the year in 1997 with a 3.85 core grade point average.
-Long obtained a master’s degree in education administration in December of 2000.
+He was named the ESLM undergraduate of the year in 1997 with a 3.85 core GPA.
+Long obtained a master’s degree in education administration in December 2000.

 Long is a member of the Booneville Church of Christ.
-Jody and his wife Wendy Sullivan of Pontotoc have two sons, Anderson and Thomas.
+He and his wife Wendi have two sons, Anderson and Thomas.